proxmox/proxmox-backup/docs/administration-guide.rst

 You can use the ``--dry-run`` option to test your settings.
-This only shows the list of existing snapshots and which action prune would take.
+This only shows the list of existing snapshots and what actions prune would take.

 .. code-block:: console